Stefany-Garcia/TXSchoolNutritionPrograms/README.md

 # TXSchoolNutritionPrograms
-This exploratory analysis was created as part of the CareerFoundry Data Analytics Course.

 ## Objective
 Conduct an exploratory visual analysis in Python and finding connections between variables that seem worth exploring.
 After developing hypotheses, use various advanced analytical approaches to help test the hypotheses.